MitocGroup/recink/components/pagespeed/README.md

 - `npm install -g recink-pagespeed`

-> Note that the component is installed automatically when running `recink add pagespeed`
+> Note that the component is installed automatically when running `recink component add pagespeed`

 # Configuration